-While developing a web project, for example ASP.NET MVC with EF, sometimes when handling a lot of data or complex entities on your dev machine, you encounter this error:
+While developing a web project, for example an ASP.NET MVC web application which is using EF, sometimes when handling a lot of data or complex entities on your dev machine, you encounter this error:

 OutOfMemoryException: Exception of type 'System.OutOfMemoryException' was thrown.]
 System.Text.StringBuilder.ToString() +35 System.IO.StreamReader.ReadToEnd() +123 System.Web.Optimization.BundleFile.ApplyTransforms() +74 System.Web.Optimization.DefaultBundleBuilder.BuildBundleContent(Bundle bundle, BundleContext context, IEnumerable`1 files) +472 System.Web.Optimization.Bundle.GenerateBundleResponse(BundleContext context) +127 System.Web.Optimization.Bundle.GetBundleResponse(BundleContext context) +45 System.Web.Optimization.BundleResolver.GetBundleContents(String virtualPath) +166 System.Web.Optimization.AssetManager.DeterminePathsToRender(IEnumerable`1 assets) +205 System.Web.Optimization.AssetManager.RenderExplicit(String tagFormat, String paths) +35 System.Web.Optimization.Scripts.RenderFormat(String tagFormat, String paths) +107 System.Web.Optimization.Scripts.Render(String paths) +21

 This of course blocks you from debugging or even running at least this part of your code locally.
 What to do?